23 Best Breeds of Rabbit Price in India

 Blanc de Hotot

-Blanc de Hotot, having a small, compact, heavily-built body and black rings around each eye, is a medium-sized breed of domestic rabbit.
-These rabbits also have a friendly personality which makes them a good choice for a pet.
+Blanc de Hotot, having a small, compact, heavily built body and black rings around each eye, is a medium-sized breed of domestic rabbit.
+These rabbits also have a friendly personality, making them a good pet choice.

 Blanc de hotot